What are the Foreign Company Set Up Options in Hong Kong?

 Representative Office |

-Entity Name | Need not be the same as parent company | Must be the same as parent company | Must be the same as parent company |
+Entity Name | Need not be the same as the parent company | Must be the same as the parent company | Must be the same as the parent company |

-Allowed Activities | Can conduct all business activities | Must be the same as the parent company | Can only conduct promotion, liaison, marketing, research and other non-profit bearing activities |
+Activities Allowed | Can conduct all business activities | Must be the same as the parent company | Can only conduct promotion, liaison, marketing, research and other non-profit bearing activities |

-Suitable For | For local or Foreign Companies that wish to expand their operations in Hong Kong | For Foreign Companies that wish to expand their operations in Hong Kong | For Foreign Companies that wish to set up temporary vehicle in Hong Kong to conduct research and act as liaison office |
+Suitable For | For local or Foreign Companies that wish to expand their operations in Hong Kong | For Foreign Companies that want to expand their operations in Hong Kong | For Foreign Companies that wish to set up a temporary vehicle in Hong Kong to conduct research and act as a liaison office |

-Disadvantages | Continuing Compliance Obligations eg Financial Reports, Audit, AGMS, etc | Continuing Compliance Obligations eg Financial Reports, Audit etc | It is a temporary vehicle and cannot generate revenue |
+Disadvantages | Continuing Compliance Obligations, eg Financial Reports, Audit, AGMS, etc | Continuing Compliance Obligations, eg Financial Reports, Audit etc | It is a temporary vehicle and cannot generate revenue |

 Ownership | Can be 100% foreign or locally owned | Owned 100% by the head office | No Ownership |